Alessio1599/single-ECG-classification/exam/presentation.md

 I already written few things on a paper, I should write here the things that I will say
+- I should write down the most important things that I have to say
+- I have to predict the possible questions that he can ask

+### Ideas
+---
 - I can use histograms to show the results obtained using different models

 ![[Screenshot 2024-08-08 at 14.15.47.png|600]]